 WHAT YOU CAN EXPECT

 Initially: Some bleeding, localized swelling, tenderness or bruising, Some piercings, especially oral piercing, require initial jewelry that is larger than the body part to allow for swelling.
 This initial jewelry may appear to be excessively long or large right after you receive the piercing (especially the Monroe), as there is usually no swelling yet.
-Be patient and wait the full amount of time your piercing recommends before “downsizing” your jewelry.
+Be patient and wait the full amount of time your piercer recommends before “downsizing” your jewelry.

 It is likely that your piercing may look and feel healed long before it actually is.
 This is because piercings heal from the outside in.
 Your “initial healing period” usually only estimates the time it will take to heal the outside; in most cases it will take at least a year to heal all the way through!
 It is advisable to continue cleaning your piercing and let us do any jewelry changes during that time (yes, this includes earlobe piercings).

 It is normal even for a healed piercing to shrink or tighten within a few minutes if removed, making reinsertion difficult or impossible; if you like your piercing, leave the jewelry in place.
-If your piercing does come out for any reason, in most cases we can reinsert it for you free of charge.
+If your piercing does come out for any reason, in most cases we can reinsert it for you with an appointment.
 It is important to make it into the studio as soon as you can after a removal.
 Your piercing is likely to get tighter the longer it remains out.

 If your piercing is visible in public you may also start to receive a barrage of unwanted questioning from strangers.
-Questions may include, “Did that hurt?”, “Does that go all the way through?”, and my favorite, “What happens when you’re older and you don’t want that anymore?”
+Questions may include, “Did that hurt?”, “Does that go all the way through?”, and our favorite, “What happens when you’re older and you don’t want that anymore?”
 Please be patient and polite with your answers, as these people are simply curious.

 Wash your hands thoroughly, prior to cleaning or touching on or near your piercing for any reason.